 Inventory management is the business process responsible for ordering, managing, storing and moving inventory.
 It’s supervising the flow of goods from manufacturers to warehouses and onward to the sales channel.

-Inventory optimisation is predicting and managing supply and demand variables, whilst undertaking inventory management processes.
+Inventory optimization is predicting and managing supply and demand variables, whilst undertaking inventory management processes.
 It allows you to manage inventory better, by balancing capital investment and service-level goals with demand and supply volatility.
 Simply put – right product, right place, right time as efficiently as possible.

 The classic S&OP model starts with demand planning followed by supply planning.
 It’s in supply planning where the most common deficiency resides.
 It can overlook service-levels – instead including a calculation for safety stock or even a simple rule-of-thumb.
 While these approaches are common they are not best in class.